google/patents-public-data/README.md

-# Google Patents Public Datasets on BigQuery
+# Patent analysis using the Google Patents Public Datasets on BigQuery

 The contents of this repository are not an official Google product.